DevFrancisLab/alx-higher_level_programming/0x00-python-hello_world/README.md

 This project involves writing a shell script in a file 1-run_inline that runs python script, whereby the python code is saved in the environment variable $PYCODE.

+##Hello,print

+This project involves writing a shell script in a file 2-print.py that prints "Programming is like building a multilingual puzzle" by using the function print.